MaxHoffman05/bankProject/outline.md

 ### **Methods to Include in the CustomerAccount Class**

 The `CustomerAccount` class should represent individual bank accounts and include methods related to account-specific operations.
-Here’s the list:
+Hereï¿½s the list:

 #### 1. **Basic Operations**
 - `Deposit(decimal amount)`: Adds the specified amount to the account's balance.